Binding and excitations in Si$_x$H$_y$ molecular systems using quantum Monte Carlo: Introduction

 \section{Introduction}

 Quantum Monte Carlo (QMC) methods belong to a rapidly developing family of many-body approaches that address the central challenge of accurate electronic structure calculations posed by electron-electron correlations.
 Several flavors of QMC with different sampling strategies are being developed to achieve a better accuracy and use in a wider variety of applications, including model Hamiltonians as well as real molecules and solids.
 Beyond perhaps the most established QMC in real space of particle coordinates \cite{foulkes_quantum_2001,wagner_discovering_2016,becca_quantum_2017}, there are several successful alternative approaches (for example, auxiliary-field QMC, full Configuration Interaction QMC, just to name a few \cite{shee_phaseless_2018, booth_towards_2013}).
 In this work, we use the diffusion Monte Carlo (DMC) algorithm that relies on the fixed-node (FN) approximation to deal with the fermion sign inefficiencies \cite{reynolds_fixednode_1982}.
-We simplify the problem by using a valence-only Hamiltonians based on recently derived correlation consistent effective core potentials (ccECPs).
+We simplify the problem by using a valence-only Hamiltonian based on recently derived correlation consistent effective core potentials (ccECPs).
 Our ccECPs provide a new level of accuracy and fidelity to the original all-electron Hamiltonian as demonstrated on both atomic and molecular systems \cite{pseudopotential_library, bennett_new_2017,bennett_new_2018,annaberdiyev_new_2018,wang_new_2019}.

 One of our goals is to test and benchmark these recently established ccECPs \cite{bennett_new_2017,bennett_new_2018,annaberdiyev_new_2018,wang_new_2019} in realistic systems beyond just the training problems.
 This part of work involves also cross-checks with existing all-electron calculations that harness state-of-the-art alternative many-body wave function methods.
 The second focal point is to better understand the fixed-node errors in simple molecular systems where high accuracy can be verified by alternative approaches and combined into reference quality data.
 The third goal is to understand the impact of fixed-node errors on excited states which is an area where much less is known overall.
-Indeed, so far the applicability of QMC methods to excited states of various types (different spin channels, adiabatic vs vertical, Rydberg-like, etc) has been studied rather sparsely.
+Indeed, more data on the applicability of QMC methods to excited states of various types (different spin channels, adiabatic vs vertical, Rydberg-like, etc) would be fruitful so as to expand upon a few previous studies \cite{bande_rydberg_2006, schautz_optimized_2004}.